dkaul09/WorldCupSimulator/README.md

 **What features I would include next time if I return to this project and possible improvements**

 If I come back to this project, I would add features such as showing the goal scorer of each goal in the match alongside the minute scored.
-In addition, I would also add dialogue to describe the events of a match, such as yellow cards, penalties, etc, to make it more the simulation a bit more eventful.
+In addition, I would also add dialogue to describe the events of a match, such as yellow cards, penalties, etc, to make it more the simulation a bit more eventful and entertaining.